Near Wateree in Richland County, South Carolina — The American South (South Atlantic)

 Erected 2014 by Richland County Conservation Commission.
 (Marker Number 40 185.)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-John M. Bates Bridge (approx. 0.4 miles away); Kingville (approx. 4.4 miles away); Mount Pleasant Baptist Church (approx. 4.8 miles away); St. Phillip A.M.E.
-Church (approx. 6 miles away); Richland Presbyterian Church (approx. 6˝ miles away); Kensington (approx. 7.4 miles away); Millford Plantation (approx. 7˝ miles away); Richard Richardson (approx. 7.6 miles away).
+John M. Bates Bridge (approx. 0.4 miles away); Site of Rebecca Motte's Home (approx. 1.6 miles away); Kingville (approx. 4.4 miles away); Mount Pleasant Baptist Church (approx. 4.8 miles away); St. Phillip A.M.E.
+Church (approx. 6 miles away); Richland Presbyterian Church (approx. 6½ miles away); Kensington (approx. 7.4 miles away); Millford Plantation (approx. 7½ miles away).

 Categories. • Colonial Era • Waterways & Vessels •